Stratos Wealth Partners LTD. Has $4.60 Million Stake in CVS Health Co. (NYSE:CVS)

-Stratos Wealth Partners LTD. increased its holdings in CVS Health Co.
-(NYSE:CVS – Free Report) by 6.2% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 65,885 shares of the pharmacy operator’s stock after buying an additional 3,874 shares during the period.
-Stratos Wealth Partners LTD.’s holdings in CVS Health were worth $4,600,000 as of its most recent filing with the Securities and Exchange Commission.
+Stratos Wealth Partners LTD. boosted its position in CVS Health Co.
+(NYSE:CVS – Free Report) by 6.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 65,885 shares of the pharmacy operator’s stock after buying an additional 3,874 shares during the period.
+Stratos Wealth Partners LTD.’s holdings in CVS Health were worth $4,600,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Live Oak Investment Partners acquired a new stake in shares of CVS Health in the fourth quarter valued at approximately $25,000.
-LifePro Asset Management acquired a new stake in shares of CVS Health in the second quarter valued at approximately $37,000.
-PCA Investment Advisory Services Inc. bought a new position in CVS Health in the second quarter valued at approximately $37,000.
-Northwest Capital Management Inc bought a new position in CVS Health in the second quarter valued at approximately $44,000.
-Finally, Glass Jacobson Investment Advisors llc bought a new position in CVS Health in the second quarter valued at approximately $48,000.
-75.99% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Cary Street Partners Asset Management LLC raised its holdings in shares of CVS Health by 5.4% during the second quarter.
+Cary Street Partners Asset Management LLC now owns 73,072 shares of the pharmacy operator’s stock valued at $5,051,000 after purchasing an additional 3,774 shares during the period.
+Perkins Coie Trust Co raised its holdings in shares of CVS Health by 2.4% during the second quarter.
+Perkins Coie Trust Co now owns 46,982 shares of the pharmacy operator’s stock valued at $3,248,000 after purchasing an additional 1,081 shares during the period.
+Machina Capital S.A.S. raised its holdings in shares of CVS Health by 68.0% during the second quarter.
+Machina Capital S.A.S. now owns 9,987 shares of the pharmacy operator’s stock valued at $690,000 after purchasing an additional 4,044 shares during the period.
+Empirical Finance LLC raised its holdings in shares of CVS Health by 11.5% during the second quarter.
+Empirical Finance LLC now owns 40,747 shares of the pharmacy operator’s stock valued at $2,817,000 after purchasing an additional 4,196 shares during the period.
+Finally, Atlantic Union Bankshares Corp raised its holdings in shares of CVS Health by 4.4% during the second quarter.
+Atlantic Union Bankshares Corp now owns 97,304 shares of the pharmacy operator’s stock valued at $6,727,000 after purchasing an additional 4,120 shares during the period.
+Institutional investors and hedge funds own 75.99% of the company’s stock.

 Insiders Place Their Bets

-In other news, Director Edward J. Ludwig acquired 2,000 shares of CVS Health stock in a transaction on Friday, November 3rd.
-The stock was acquired at an average cost of $70.47 per share, with a total value of $140,940.00.
-Following the transaction, the director now owns 20,630 shares of the company’s stock, valued at approximately $1,453,796.10.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-0.25% of the stock is currently owned by insiders.
+In other news, Director Edward J. Ludwig bought 2,000 shares of the stock in a transaction on Friday, November 3rd.
+The shares were acquired at an average cost of $70.47 per share, for a total transaction of $140,940.00.
+Following the purchase, the director now directly owns 20,630 shares of the company’s stock, valued at approximately $1,453,796.10.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 0.25% of the company’s stock.

 CVS Health Corporation provides health services in the United States.
 It operates through Health Care Benefits, Pharmacy Services, and Retail/LTC segments.
 The Health Care Benefits segment offers traditional, voluntary, and consumer-directed health insurance products and related services.
 It serves employer groups, individuals, college students, part-time and hourly workers, health plans, health care providers, governmental units, government-sponsored plans, labor groups, and expatriates.